UBC Geering Up's climate change initiatives

 "Being in the leadership program and working on the social development project definitely helped me to get a better understanding of climate change and its impacts,” quoted Jaelyn, another of the young leaders.
 “It also allowed me to work with like-minded people and gain a better understanding of climate change and its impacts.”

-Geering Up also hosted an all-girls “Sustainability for our Future” event held in October, with 44 Grade 12 participants.
-The group of young women was connected with a mentor from UBC Solar who talked about their past and current projects, including a solar car project.
+Geering Up also hosted an all-girls “Sustainability for our Future” event held in October 2021, with fourty-four grade twelve participants.
+The group of young women was connected with a mentor from UBC Solar who talked about the group's past and current projects, including a solar car project.

 The girls learned about what sustainable engineering is, the importance of considering economic, environmental and social aspects of a project and were able to discuss how to approach this together.
 Using the engineering design cycle, participants found a problem regarding sustainability in Vancouver and worked to solve it by building and testing a prototype made of various materials.
 The final part of this process was presenting their ideas in a pitch to the other participant groups and the Geering Up facilitators, to demonstrate their project and increase their confidence in their skills.